-Banks rose 2 percent, while financials, which include banks, insurers and asset managers, added 31 points to the FTSE 100 - a third of its rise.
+Banks rose 2.2 percent, while financials, which include banks, insurers and asset managers, added 31 points to the FTSE 100.

 Equities in Europe mirrored a rebound overnight on Wall Street, which traders attributed to reports that U.S. Republicans were looking to a short-term increase to the government’s borrowing authority to buy time for talks on broader policy issues.